chrislee35/orange3-nlp-book/chapters/07/Sentiment.md

 ## Notes

-    * Save your sentiment workflows as twitter-sentiment.ows.
+    * Save your sentiment workflows as movie-reviews-sentiment.ows.
     * In future chapters, you’ll explore advanced NLP techniques using deep embeddings and transformer models.

 ---